-Shopping for gifts
+Part two: shopping for gifts

 Buying stuff is such a hassle.
 You have to leave your house, and mooch around stores so crowded with people that you fear you might all get wedged in and have to be crowbarred out by an angry mall employee dressed as a snowman.
 But it doesn’t have to be this way if you shop online.

 Without further ado, here are our five favorite apps for present (and card) shopping!

 Give it a few years and there will be no shops — only Amazon.
 Help usher in this shoppy dystopia by buying all your gifts from the comfort of your iPhone.
 The app makes it easy to browse, or to search for specific items.
 In fact, by the time you’ve checked out, your wallet might argue the app makes everything a bit too easy.

 Most people think of eBay as the place they sell their tat and then buy new tat that they subsequently sell on eBay again.
 But in recent years it’s also become a shopfront for a whole range of outlets, from the smallest indies to the largest stores.
 It’s often a place to find a great bargain, but do take care to check shipping times before you buy something, lest your sister’s amazing gift not arrive until the middle of January.

 Away from the corporate claws of Amazon lies Etsy.
 It’s also a global marketplace, but one that encourages handmade goods.
 Here, you can find all kinds of unique items, crafted by creative people from all around the world.
 Even if someone’s deeply into tech, Etsy’s worth a look — when we browsed, there were some seriously lovely iPhone stands available.